borbware/unity-basics-course/unity-cookbook/pathfinding.md

 * To show the path in real time, enable *Gizmos > Seeker* in Game Mode.
   ![](imgs/pathfinding-path.png)
-* Add a Collider component so your Enemy can't walk through obstacles.
-* Add a Rigidbody so you can control your Enemy with forces and collisions.

-### Scripting 1.
+## Scripting 1.
 Flip the sprite based on velocity

 ```c#
 using Pathfinding;